Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-2-Data-Analysis/README.md

 ![Disabled Comments](chart/Bar_DislikesCD.png)

+### Some insights from (Average likes and dislikes with comments disabled, 6 and 7):
+- When the comments are disabled average percentage of dislikes are usually higher than likes.
+- The average distribution is the same on True or False.
+---

 ### 8. Distribution of Videos by Category (Pie Chart) 📊

 ![Pie](chart/Pie.png)

+### Some insights from (disribution of videos per category):
+- Entertainment has 24.4% of the total videos in the data set.
+- Autos & Vehicles has 0.9%
+---

 ### 9. Correlation Matrix (Heatmap) 📊

 ![Heatmap](chart/Heatmap.png)

+### Some insights from (Correlation Heatmap):
+- Like is highly correlated with views and comment count.
+- Dislikes are not really correlated with views and likes, but, it is correlated with comment count.
+- This is normal, since the video has high number of comments people will be divided into haters or supporters.
+---

 ### 10. Trends in Views over Time (Line Chart) 📈

 ![Trends](chart/TrendViews_Line.png)

+### Some insights from (the average views for each trending date):
+- In 2018-05 there is a spike in the views count.
+- In 2018-01 and 2018-02 the views count is down.
+---

 ### 11. Trends in Likes and Dislikes over Time (Line Chart) 📈

 ![](chart/TrendLD_Line.png)

+### Some insights from (the average likes and dislikes for each trending date):
+- In 2018-05 there is a spike in likes and dislikes count.
+- In 2018-02 both the likes and dislikes count is down.
+---

 ## WordCloud of Video Titles (Extra) 💬

 A WordCloud was generated from the unique video titles to visualize the most common words used in video titles.

 ![Word Cloud](chart/download.png)

 ## Subplot of all the charts